-The Commission works with government and the community to secure better mental health and wellbeing for everyone, to prevent mental illness and to ensure the availability of appropriate supports in or close to home when people are unwell or at risk of becoming unwell.
+The Commission works with government and the community to secure better mental health and wellbeing for everyone, and to ensure the availability of appropriate supports in or close to home when people are unwell or at risk of becoming unwell.

 View the Commission's legislation: Mental Health Commission Act 2012

 The current minister for mental health in NSW is the Honourable Tanya Davies MP.

 In 2018, the Commission had its five-year statutory review as a means of checking how the Mental Health Commission model, which is used across Australia and internationally, is working in NSW.
 The Review’s top line finding was that the Commission had met its functions under the Mental Health Commission Act 2012.